Transportation Planning & Environmental Analysis

-I think sometimes there’s a misunderstanding of what the requirements are for a federal project versus a local project.
-And it takes some education sometimes on some of our projects just because you don’t have a federally funded project and you maybe aren’t under the National Environmental Policy Act (NEPA) process, there’s still a lot of things that are still under the NEPA umbrella that don’t go away.
-There’s still the Clean Water Act (CWA), there’s still Endangered Species Act (ESA).
-There’s still things you need to worry about, even if you’re spending local dollars.
-And I think sometimes that’s an education with our clients that these things still take time, because there’s still permitting and things we have to deal with regardless of the funding.
+I think sometimes there’s a misunderstanding of the requirements for a federal project versus a local project.
+And it takes some education sometimes on some of our projects just because you don’t have a federally funded project and you maybe aren’t under the National Environmental Policy Act (NEPA) process.
+There are still a lot of things that are still under the NEPA umbrella that don’t go away.
+There’s still the Clean Water Act (CWA), and there’s still the Endangered Species Act (ESA).
+There are still things you need to worry about, even if you’re spending local dollars.
+And I think sometimes that’s education with our clients that these things still take time because there’s still permitting and things we have to deal with regardless of the funding.

 Jeff Walters (1:14)

 Yeah, definitely.
 The funding mechanisms, while they are important, ultimately don’t dictate the need for ESA reviews, CWA reviews, or Cultural Resources reviews.
 Those types of things need to be done regardless of the funding if there’s the potential for impact on those specific categories.
 So yeah, you hit the nail on the head there.
 Educating the clients to make them aware these rules are in place regardless of funding is important because, ultimately, it’s our responsibility as consultants to notify our clients of the needs to make sure they have permits in place prior to starting a project.
 So yeah, education’s important.